How to Open a Savings Account: 4 Key Steps

 • Clean up your report.
 If you didn’t spot any errors, you’d want to start fixing any negative actions in the report.
 For example, if you have an unpaid overdraft fee, contact the bank and pay it off.
 Once you resolve any issues, they are removed from the report.
 On the other hand, if you have unresolved issues lurking, they will remain on your report.

 • Explore second-chance accounts.
-Some banks offer second-chance bank accounts, which don’t review the ChexSystems report.
+Some banks offer second-chance bank accounts, where they choose not to check a customer’s ChexSystems score or are willing to overlook a negative report.
 However, since these accounts cater to those with less than ideal banking backgrounds, they may charge higher fees or have more restrictions.
 So, look into the account requirements before moving forward with one.

-So, if you’re wondering should I open a savings account, the answer is likely “yes.”
-Opening a savings account is a great way to build strong saving habits and earn interest.
+So, if you’re wondering if you should open a savings account, the answer is likely “yes.”
+Opening a savings account can be a great way to build strong saving habits and earn interest.
 Then, when you need the money later, you can access your cash effortlessly.
-Furthermore, opening a savings account is simple; you only need to compare accounts and banks, gather the correct information, and fill out the application.
+What’s more, opening a savings account is relatively quick and easy.
+The process involves comparing banks and accounts, gathering the correct information, filling out the application, and making an initial deposit.

 SoFi Checking and Savings: Helping you bank better and smarter.